 Please refer to our exclusions policy for more information please follow the link provided by the Trust.
-Exclusions-Policy-Nov-22-Nov-24.pdf (fmat.co.uk)
+Exclusions-Policy-Oct-24-Sep-25.

 9.6 Reasonable force

 Reasonable force covers a range of interventions that involve physical contact with students.
 All members of staff have a duty to use reasonable force, in the following circumstances, to prevent a student from: